kagesenshi/blog/_posts/2021-02-17-ili9486-rpi-fedora-arm.md

 adding `fbcon=map:10 fbcon=font:ProFont6x11` to the kernel boot option in `/boot/efi/cmdline.txt`, and reboot the device.

+I have yet to try getting X GUI running on this, but I will definitely share once I got time to try and figure it out.

 Hope this guide would be helpful to those who own such LCD and do share if you found this guide useful.